Quick Facts About J. T. Thorpe Inc.Trust Fund and Lawsuits

 For decades, asbestos fibers strengthened these materials and made them more heat resistant.
 Executives denied knowledge of asbestos’s link to diseases like mesothelioma cancer until mounting evidence led to thousands of lawsuits in the 1970s and 1980s.
 J.T.
 Thorpe stopped using asbestos-containing materials in the 1970s.

 Facing rising litigation costs, J.T.
 Thorpe filed for Chapter 11 bankruptcy in 2002.
-The company created an asbestos trust fund to handle future asbestos claims.
+The company created its asbestos trust fund to handle future asbestos claims.
 Today, it operates as J.T.
 Thorpe & Sons Inc.

 Occupations at Risk of Exposure to J.T.
 Thorpe’s Asbestos Products